Flow orchestration with Prefect¶

-See the Database documentation for further details on choosing and configuring the Prefect database.
+See the Prefect Database documentation for further details on choosing and configuring the Prefect database.

 Prefect UI and Prefect Cloud¶

-The Prefect UI comes prepackaged with the Prefect Orion API when you serve it.
+The Prefect UI comes prepackaged with the Prefect server API when you serve it.
 By default it can be found at

-The UI displays many useful insights about your flow runs, including:
+The Prefect UI displays many useful insights about your flow runs, including: